Welsh Not: Popular culture

+Historians

+Academic texts on wider topics have often made brief comments on the Welsh Not.
+Gwyn A. Williams, while giving little detail, commented that the punishment was "notorious".
+He argued that many teachers engaged in "cultural genocide", that this was "not very effective" but damaged the language's reputation.
+Academic texts have often given little evidence for the Welsh Not's use.
+Russell Davies wrote, in an academic work on 19th century Carmarthenshire, that many teachers used the punishment.
+However, he did not give any accounts of this from local school records which he used as evidence in other sections of the work.
+Some historians have argued that the Welsh Not was less widespread.
+John Davies commented that the "mythology of the twentieth century" had probably exaggerated the punishment's use.
+A few scholars have made more detailed comments or given evidence about the Welsh Not.
+E. G. Millward gave examples and believed it was used before 1870.
+He felt that the punishment had harmed the language.
+The Encyclopaedia of Wales (2008) commented that the Welsh Not is viewed by Welsh patriots as an "instrument of cultural genocide."
+The publication also stated that the punishment was welcomed by some Welsh parents who wanted their children to practise English.

 The first academic study of the Welsh Not was completed by Martin Johnes in 2024.
 He states that some government officials did want Welsh to cease to exist but the government never introduced policies to that end and believed that some use of Welsh was necessary in schools to effectively teach English.
 He comments that the state had limited influence over the school system in the 19th century and it did not prohibit the use of Welsh in schools.
 Johnes argued that there is little evidence to suggest that the Welsh Not caused the decline of Welsh.
-A large majority of children were not attending day school when it was most common and schools that attempted to completely exclude Welsh tended to be ineffective at teaching English.
-He argued that;[The Welsh Not] was not a primary cause of linguistic change but the result of pedagogical misunderstandings and people’s desire for English.
-The first owed much to how underdeveloped education was, while the latter was rooted in Wales’s subordinate position within the United Kingdom.
+A large majority of children were not attending day school when it was most common, and schools that attempted to completely exclude Welsh tended to be ineffective at teaching English.
+He argued that;[The Welsh Not] was not a primary cause of linguistic change but the result of pedagogical misunderstandings and people's desire for English.
+The first owed much to how underdeveloped education was, while the latter was rooted in Wales's subordinate position within the United Kingdom.
 The Welsh Not was not imperialism in a direct sense, not least because the state never sanctioned it, but it was an example of how the Anglo-centricity of the United Kingdom produced cultural forces that had the similar effects to more overt imperialistic practices in the empire.
-The political, economic and cultural power of English was the direct cause of the decline of Welsh ...
+The political, economic and cultural power of English was the direct cause of the decline of Welsh because it underpinned why so many Welsh people wanted to learn the language and why they decided not to pass on their mother tongue.
 It was not beaten out of anyone.